 Enhanced patience when playing a musical instrument.

 Franz Liszt composed some rather sophisticated pieces.
-However, learning that the more work you bring out to gain a sense of worth, the greater the outcome will be; is a valuable lesson to remember.
-Before you see significant gains in potential and confidence, Dawsons Music recommends giving it a year.
-Then you will reflect on the challenging next few months and be grateful for them.
+However, learning that the more work you do to gain a sense of worth, the greater the outcome is a valuable lesson to remember.
+Dawsons Music recommends giving it a year before you see significant gains in potential and confidence.
+Then, you will reflect on the challenging next few months and be grateful for them.
 Those first six months will always be a matter of pride, indicating that you persevered and powered through to achieve your privileges, and when it comes to learning an instrument, there are no widgets.